Houston Aerial Lift Accident Attorneys

 Hazards present in the use of aerial lifts include the following:

-- Contact With Other Objects
+- Contact with Other Objects

-- Causing Objects To Tip Over
+- Causing Objects to Tip Over or Fall from Lifts

 - Wire Entanglement